sundews/Sundew.Base/README.md

 Contains various Linq style extension methods for collection types suchs IEnumerable, IReadOnlyList etc.
 * AggregateToStringBuilder, For, ForEach, ForReverse, IndexOf, ToReadOnly.
 * AllOrFailed extension allows seemless conversion from IEnumerable<TItem?> to IEnumerable\<TItem\>.
-* Classify extension allows checking whether an IEnumerable\<TItem\> is empty, has a single element or multiple elements.
+* ByCardinality extension allows checking whether an IEnumerable\<TItem\> is empty, has a single element or multiple elements.

 ## Disposal
 * DisposeAction for wrapping an Action in an IDisposable.